-3 Quality Policy Statement
+4 Quality Policy Statement

-To achieve the University's strategic objectives, we strive continually for excellence in all of our activities.
+To achieve the University's strategic objectives, we must continually strive for excellence in all of our activities.
 Assuring and continually enhancing the quality of these activities is a prerequisite to achieving excellence.
 An institutional commitment to quality is therefore central to realising our goals.